Teddy Stankiewicz: Toros de Tijuana

 On July 2, 2021, Stankiewicz signed with the Toros de Tijuana of the Mexican League.
+He made 1 appearance for the team, taking the loss after allowing 4 runs with 4 strikeouts across 2 1/3 innings pitched.

 CTBC Brothers

-On December 3, 2021, Stankiewicz signed with the CTBC Brothers of the Chinese Professional Baseball League for the 2022 season.
+On December 3, 2021, Stankiewicz signed with the CTBC Brothers of the CPBL for the 2022 season.
 On July 16, 2022, Stankiewicz requested and was granted his release due to family reasons.
 He finished the season with a 4.09 ERA and 1.38 WHIP over 88 innings.

 Toros de Tijuana (second stint)

-On November 3, 2022, Stankiewicz signed with the Toros de Tijuana of the Mexican League for the 2023 season.
+On November 3, 2022, Stankiewicz signed with the Toros de Tijuana of the Mexican League.
+Stankiewicz was named Tijuana's Opening Day starting pitcher in 2023.
+In 5 starts for the Toros, he registered a 3-1 record and 3.21 ERA with 33 strikeouts in 28.0 innings pitched.

+Cincinnati Reds

+On May 20, 2023, Stankiewicz signed a minor league contract with the Cincinnati Reds organization.
+In 18 appearances (14 starts) split between the Double–A Chattanooga Lookouts and Triple–A Louisville Bats, he struggled to a cumulative 7.59 ERA with 49 strikeouts across 70.0 innings pitched.
+Stankiewicz elected free agency following the season on November 6.

+Toros de Tijuana (third stint)

+On December 20, 2023, Stankiewicz signed with the Toros de Tijuana of the Mexican League.
+Stankiewicz made 11 appearances (10 starts) for Tijuana in 2024, registering a 4–2 record and 3.53 ERA with 29 strikeouts over 51 innings pitched.

+Wei Chuan Dragons

+On August 30, 2024, Stankiewicz signed with the Wei Chuan Dragons of the Chinese Professional Baseball League.
+He did not appear for the main club, only playing for the club's farm team, and became a free agent following the season.

+Toros de Tijuana (fourth stint)

+On March 15, 2025, Stankiewicz signed with the Toros de Tijuana of the Mexican League.

 International career

 Stankiewicz was selected to the Mexico national baseball team at the 2020 Summer Olympics (contested in 2021).

 Personal life

 Stankiewicz is not related to former Major League Baseball player Andy Stankiewicz, who played 7 seasons in MLB.

 Stankiewicz was born without a right pectoral muscle, a condition he was unaware of until he underwent his post-draft Red Sox physical.

 In 2014, while driving a pickup on US 377, Stankiewicz drove left of center, entered a broadslide, and slammed into an oncoming vehicle.
 The other driver was pronounced dead at the scene.